kolenaIO/kolena/docs/metrics/consistency-score.md

 # Consistency Score

-The consistency score is a simple sampling-based technique that relies on the idea that a Language Language Model (LLM) has inherent knowledge of facts.
+The consistency score is a numeric result of a simple sampling-based technique which assumes that a Large Language Model (LLM) has inherent knowledge of facts.
 If prompted multiple times, the LLM should be able to output similar or consistent responses.
 This technique can be used to measure the factual consistency of an LLM.
 It requires generating `n` number of answers with the same prompt, and then comparing the first answer with each subsequent answer for consistency.
 The more consistent the answers are, the less likely the model is to be hallucinating.

-The score is computed by prompting a judge LLM to assess the consistency of each pair of responses.
+The score is computed by prompting a judging LLM to assess the consistency of each pair of responses.
 The score ranges from 0 to 1, with 1 indicating that the model consistently returned facts in every sampled response.
 As the score approaches 0, it indicates that the model is uncertain about its response and likely to be hallucinating.